YOKESHDHANABALAN/portfolio_version1/README.md

 Hi there!

 This is portfolio version 1,
-I need to updata many more, so kindly wait.
+I need to update many more, so kindly wait.

 get an update soon